How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Step Eight: Choose a Tracking System

 A budget that is built and then forgotten provides very little benefit.
-The value of a budget comes from tracking your actual spending against your plan throughout the month and adjusting as needed.
+The value comes from tracking your actual spending against your plan throughout the month.

 Pen and paper.
 Simple and accessible.
-Write your budget categories and amounts on paper.
+Write your budget categories and amounts.
 Track every expense manually throughout the month.
 Review weekly.

 Spreadsheet.
-Google Sheets or Microsoft Excel can be used to create a budget template that calculates totals automatically.
-Spreadsheets are more powerful than paper and allow easy review and comparison across months.
+Google Sheets or Microsoft Excel allow you to create a template that calculates totals automatically.
 Free budget templates are widely available online.

 Budgeting apps.
-Applications like Mint (now discontinued but with alternatives like Monarch Money, YNAB, or Copilot) connect to your bank account and categorize transactions automatically.
-They provide real-time visibility into spending and can send alerts when you approach category limits.
-Some are free; others charge a small monthly or annual fee.
+Apps like YNAB, Monarch Money, or Copilot connect to your bank account and categorize transactions automatically.
+Some are free; others charge a small monthly fee.

 Envelope system.
-For those who prefer cash management, the envelope system provides physical control over spending.
 Allocate cash to labeled envelopes for each spending category at the beginning of the month.
 When an envelope is empty, spending in that category stops.

 The best system is the one you will actually use consistently.
-If a sophisticated app feels overwhelming, a simple notebook is better.
-What matters is that you track spending regularly — at minimum, weekly.
+A simple notebook used regularly beats a sophisticated app that gets ignored.
+What matters is tracking your spending — at minimum, once a week.

 Step Nine: Review Your Budget Monthly

 At the end of each month, spend thirty minutes reviewing your budget.
-Compare what you planned to spend in each category with what you actually spent.
-Note the differences.
+Compare what you planned to spend with what you actually spent.

 A budget is a living document.
 It should change as your life changes.
-When your income changes, update the budget.
-When a major expense changes, update the budget.
-When your financial goals change, update the budget.
+When your income changes, update it.
+When a major expense changes, update it.
+When your goals change, update it.

 The monthly review is not a moment for self-criticism.
 It is a moment for honest learning.
-Every piece of information your budget reveals — including the uncomfortable ones — is information that helps you make better decisions going forward.
+Every piece of information your budget reveals — including the uncomfortable ones — helps you make better decisions going forward.

-To make this concrete, here is what a simplified monthly budget might look like for a single immigrant earning $2,800 per month in take-home pay:
+To make this concrete, here is what a simplified monthly budget might look like for a single immigrant with $2,800 per month in take-home pay.

 Income: $2,800